Existence and uniqueness for stochastic 2D Euler flows with bounded vorticity: The main results

-\begin{theorem} Given $\xi_0$ in $L^\infty(\mt^2)$ and the cylindrical Brownian motion $W$ (with the associated filtration), there exists a unique measure-preserving stochastic flow which solves equation (\ref{stocEulerflow}).
+\begin{theorem} Given $\xi_0$ in $L^\infty(\mt^2)$ and the cylindrical Brownian motion $W$ (with the associated filtration), there exists a unique measure-preserving stochastic flow solution to equation \eqref{stocEulerflow}.
 This solution is a continuous flow $\Phi$ of class $C^\alpha$ in space and $C^\beta$ in time, for some $\alpha>0$ and for every $\beta<1/2$. \end{theorem}

+\begin{remark} Actually the uniqueness holds in a larger class of flows, namely the class $SM$ defined at the beginning of Section \ref{SEf}, as it can be seen from the proof of Theorem \ref{mainflow}. \end{remark}